 - This lithium ion battery is intended for use with a CASIO Digital Camera only.
 For details about the camera models that this battery can be wed with, see the user documentation that comes with your camera. - Use of a battery in cold environments shortens the operating time you can expect on a full charge.
 Charge the battery in a location where the temperature is in the range of 10°C to 35°C (50°F to 95°F).
-Charging outside this temperature range can cause charging to take longer than normal or even cause charging to fail. - Very limited operation following a full charge indicates that the battery has reached the end of its service life.
+Charging outside this temperature range can cause charging to take longer than normal or even cause charging to fail. - Though the actual service life of the battery depends on the environment under which it is used, you can expect to be able to recharge it about 500 times before it needs replacement. - Very limited operation following a full charge indicates that the battery has reached the end of its service life.
 Replace the battery with a new one. - Never wipe the battery with thinner, benzene, alcohol, or other volatile agents or chemically treated rags.
 Doing so can cause deformation of the battery and lead to malfunction.